w3c/wai-curricula/content/designer/navigation-design.md

 {% include excol.html type="middle" %}

 Discuss strategies that people use to navigate to different pages of the same site, including menus, breadcrumb trails, search functionalities, and site maps.
-Explain that different groups of users rely on different navigational components.
-Discuss how to assess and balance which ones to use to favor various user experiences while avoiding potential distractions and unnecessary noise.
+Explain that different people rely on different navigational components.
+Discuss strategies to use several site navigational methods that minimize distractions and unnecessary noise.

 #### Learning Outcomes for Module